Anenth/Magic-Visual-Regression/README.md

 the tool uses `resemble.js` to generate the diff images.

 ## Installation
-    `git clone Anenth/Magic-Visual-Regression.git`
+    `yarn add magic-visual-regression` or `npm i magic-visual-regression`

 ## Usage
-1. Clone the repo
-2. Install the packages required using `yarn install`
-3. Take screenshots and give it a good name.
+1. Take screenshots and give it a good name.
 These are the **reference** images.
     Screenshots can be captured using many techniques, Simplest to get started being taking screenshots manually, a handy chrome extension is [Full page screen capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl "Full page screen capture").
-4. After making changes to your code(css).
+2. After making changes to your code(css).
 Take the screenshots of **test** images which will be compared with the reference images.
-5. Now it's time for magic run
-    `node vr_test.js <path to reference images> <path to test images> <path to save diff images>`.
+3. Now it's time for magic run `magic-visual-regression <path to reference images> <path to test images> <path to save diff images>`.

 ## Tests
     Pending